Web-of-Digital-Twins/wodt-vocabulary/README.md

 # WoDT vocabulary
-The vocabulary that supports the Web-based implementation of Web of Digital Twins
+The vocabulary that supports the Hypermedia-based Web of Digital Twins proposal.